 But all in all, if you have the money to spend, like being in nature and are interested in traditional Chinese culture, you’ll surely enjoy the Nanhua Mountain Phoenix Cultural Spot.
 It’s a truly unique concept that I would like to see more of around the country.
 It was well designed and didn’t feel kitschy or gimmicky.

-But you’re hesitant to spend the cash, hopefully you still learned some things about the Phoenix and its relevance to the Fenghuang area in the article above.
+If you’re still hesitant to spend the cash, then hopefully you still learned some things about the Phoenix and its relevance to the Fenghuang area in the article above.

 Fenghuang can be reached by bus from most other major cities in Hunan Province.
 In addition to Changsha and Zhangjiajie City, you can even ride there directly from Wulingyuan (right by Zhangjiajie National Forest Park).
 From Wulingyuan, though, there are just a couple of buses leaving each day.